-Five companies received a business corporation tax rate reduction under the Jobs Development Act in FY 2017.
-The value of this tax benefit for these corporations was \$8,953,610.
-The geographic distribution of the five recipients of the Jobs Development Act corporate income tax rate reduction was confined to five communities in the state: East Providence, Providence, North Kingstown, Middletown and Woonsocket.
+Five companies received a business corporation/financial institutions tax rate reduction under the Jobs Development Act in FY 2019.
+The value of this tax benefit for these corporations was \$11,523,177.
+The geographic distribution of the five recipients of the Jobs Development Act tax rate reduction was confined to five communities in the state: East Providence, Providence, North Kingstown, Middletown and Woonsocket.
 Detailed results by tax credit/tax benefit recipient are contained in Table III on page 23.

 Base year employment numbers for each tax benefit recipient were deduced from information provided by the Division of Taxation.
-Information on the total number of employees, wages paid and benefits offered is derived from the submissions required of the tax benefit recipients.
-For tax benefit recipients that consisted of a parent company and one or more subsidiaries that were eligible for the Jobs Development Act rate reduction, data on employment, wages paid, and benefits offered were submitted only for the parent company.
-Analysis of the data for the parent company is assumed to hold by extension for any subsidiaries of the parent company.
+Information on the total number of employees, wages paid, and benefits offered is derived from the submissions required of the tax benefit recipients.

-FY 2017 Jobs Development Act recipients reported a total of 378 part-time jobs and 11,337 full-time jobs.
+FY 2019 Jobs Development Act recipients reported a total of 253 part-time jobs and 11,978 full-time jobs.
 ORA determined that, based on the data provided by the five credit recipients, all companies exceeded the job creation and retention goals set forth in statute.
 With respect to the wage criteria, which requires full-time equivalent active employees to be paid 150 percent or more of the minimum wage in effect at the time of hire for employees hired before July 1, 2009 and 250 percent or more of the minimum wage in effect at the time of hire for employees hired after July 1, 2009, all five companies exceeded the wage goals.
 The Jobs Development Act only requires that health insurance and retirement benefits be offered to full-time equivalent active employees hired after July 1, 2009.
-ORA found that all four parent companies met the benefit requirements of the Jobs Development Act.
+ORA found that all five firms met the benefit requirements of the Jobs Development Act.

-The Rhode Island Executive Office of Health and Human Services (EOHHS) provided ORA with information on utilization of RIte Care and/or RIte Share benefits in FY 2017 by employees of the five firms that received the Jobs Development Act rate reduction and submitted the required data to the Division of Taxation.
-These data indicated that a total of 359 employees at five firms were enrolled in RIte Care and/RIte Share and received a total of \$2,272,579 in total Medicaid services.
-Detailed results of the utilization of RIte Care and RIte Share benefits for Jobs Development Act rate reduction recipients are included in Table VI on page 26.
+The Rhode Island Executive Office of Health and Human Services (EOHHS) provided ORA with information on utilization of RIte Care and/or RIte Share benefits or assistance in FY 2019 by employees of the five firms that received the Jobs Development Act rate reduction and submitted the required data to the Division of Taxation.
+These data indicated that a total of 513 employees at the five firms were enrolled in RIte Care and/or RIte Share and received a total of \$1,509,630 in total benefits or assistance.
+Detailed results of the utilization of RIte Care and/or RIte Share benefits or assistance for Jobs Development Act rate reduction recipients are included in Table VI on page 26.

 Finally, ORA surveyed the Division of Taxation to ascertain the cost for the administration of the Jobs Development Act corporate income tax rate reduction.
-ORA found that the direct cost incurred by the Division of Taxation in FY 2017 to administer the Jobs Development Act corporate income tax rate reduction was \$6,296.
+ORA found that the direct cost incurred by the Division of Taxation in FY 2019 to administer the Jobs Development Act corporate income tax rate reduction was \$7,881.